adavarski/gitlab-cicd-k8s/README.md

 # cp gitlab-runner/config.toml /etc/gitlab-runner/config.toml
 # systemctl restart gitlab-runner
 ```
-## Install k8s on k8s servers and setup namespaces and GitLab credentials:
+## Install k8s on k8s servers and setup namespaces and GitLab credentials

 Note: we will use k3s. k3s is 40MB binary that runs “a fully compliant production-grade Kubernetes distribution” and requires only 512MB of RAM. k3s is a great way to wrap applications that you may not want to run in a full production Cluster but would like to achieve greater uniformity in systems deployment, monitoring, and management across all development operations.